'Nobody Cares Who Was First, and Nobody Cares Who Copied Who': Marco Arment on Defending Your App From Copies and Clones - Slashdot

 OK, but aside form the roads, public order, and the aqueduct, what great ideas has this jerk ever come up with?

-Execution matter most (Score:2)
+Execution matter most (Score:4, Insightful)

 Ideas are a dime a dozen.
 In fact, when you think about it, ideas are an expense.
 It is the execution that matters.

 This is very true.
 I had a mentor of mine once point out that if you think you have an idea that nobody else has thought of then you should put down whatever you are smoking.
 Protecting an idea is very expensive so it had better be a really good one to be worth the bother.
 Coca-Cola is a multi-billion dollar company and they have a product that is ridiculously easy to knock off.
 But their business execution is second to none and for most products that is what really matters.
-This remains true even if y
+This remains true even if you have a product that justifies patents and other idea protection.
+You still have to execute or someone else will figure out a way to make a buck in your place.

 Re: (Score:2)